akarve/bipsea/README.md

     rotate link six joy boss sock unveil achieve charge sweet hidden regular

 > Because `bipsea mnemonic` uses random bits from Python's secrets library,
-> your output will, with extremely high probability, differ from the above.
+> your output will, with extremely high probability, differ from the above output.

 The above generates a fresh mnemonic, validates it against the english word list, converts it to an xprv, and then derives a new secret according to BIP-85.